-I grew up in Takoma Park, Maryland and developed a love for nature at a young age.
-Because I gravitated academically towards STEM fields, I attended the Magnet Program at Montgomery Blair High School where I developed fundamental quantitative skills in math, science, and computer science.
-I interned with Dr. Daniel Gruner and Alex Forde the University of Maryland, College Park (UMCP) during the summer before my senior year, and studied the plant-insect interactions of insect herbivores (mostly Orthoptera) and the black mangrove through field studies in northern Florida salt marshes.
-I fell in love with ecology that summer, and continued working with the Gruner Lab during my undergraduate studies at UMCP and also while completing my Honors Thesis in Entomology.
-After graduation, I moved to Fort Collins, Colorado to pursue a PhD in Ecology at Colorado State University with Dr. Ruth Hufbauer.
+I grew up in Maryland and developed a love for nature at a young age.
+In high school, I interned with Dr. Daniel Gruner and Alex Forde the University of Maryland, College Park (UMD) during the summer before my senior year, and studied the plant-insect interactions of insect herbivores (mostly Orthoptera) and the black mangrove through field studies in northern Florida salt marshes.
+I fell in love with ecology that summer, and continued working with the Gruner Lab during my undergraduate studies at UMD and also while completing my Honors Thesis in Entomology.
+After graduation, I moved to Colorado to pursue a PhD in Ecology at Colorado State University with Dr. Ruth Hufbauer.
 Find out more about my research interests here.
-I love living so close to the mountains where I enjoy kayaking, mountain biking, skiing, hiking, and climbing.
+I love living so close to the mountains where I enjoy kayaking, rafting, mountain biking, skiing, and hiking.
 After graduation, my goal is to work as a federal research scientist so that my work can more directly impact natural resource management and environmental policy.